Supporting school improvement - some examples

 - Providing expertise to an LGB (local governing body) using existing directors of the Trust for a time-limited period where this is required

-- Recruiting additional expertise to the Local Governing Bodies where needed
+- Recruiting additional expertise to the Local Governing Bodies

 - Provision of a clear programme of work indicating the information an LGB can expect to receive and when it does so, together with modelling different types of challenge